Cutins/DAS-Project/Project_group_25/READ_ME.txt

                 to change the input or the target change relative section in "formation_control.launch.py"

-- /task_2.4/: formation control with obstacle avoidance
+- /task_2.4/: formation control with obstacle avoidance in order to change the obstacle configuration modify the "formation_control.launch.py"

 Inside each folder there is a /_csv_file/ folder that contains the data of the last simulation.